 I'm still surprised when I go back and piece together my kidney journey timeline.
-This "already not yet concept" is weighty and I can't possibly do it justice in this one post, but looking back, it is what I had the opportunity to teach on during a women's event at my church on January 19th.
+This "already not yet concept" is weighty and I can't possibly do it justice in this one post, but looking back, it is the topic I had the opportunity to teach on during a women's event at my church on January 19th.
 He was preparing my heart while setting the stage for more of His Kingdom to come.

 This is a private blog to help document my kidney donation journey and the theological, biblical, and ethical considerations for organ donation.